ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 ## Build and run a sentiment analyzer using Hugging Face Transformers library

-You are now ready to use python and the Hugging Face transformers library to build a simple sentiment analyzer on your Arm machine.
+You are now ready to use Python and the Hugging Face transformers library to build a simple sentiment analyzer on your Arm machine.
 Using a file editor of your choice, create a file named `basic-sentiment-analysis.py` with the code shown below:
 ```python
 import time
 import numpy as np